bpaquet/node-logstash/Readme.markdown

 Elastic search
 ---

-This plugin is used on log server to send logs to elastic search.
+This plugin is used on log server to send logs to elastic search, using HTTP REST interface.

 Example: ``output://elasticsearch://localhost:9001`` to send to the HTTP interface of an elastic search server listening on port 9001.

+Elastic search ZeroMQ
+---

+This plugin is used on log server to send logs to elastic search, using ZeroMQ transport.
+You can find the ZeroMQ transport here: https://github.com/bpaquet/transport-zeromq.

+Example: ``output://elasticsearch_zeromq://tcp://localhost:9700`` to send to the zeromq transport of an elastic search server listening on port 9700.

 Statsd
 ---